blu3skies/Curriculum_Vitae/README.md

   I was introduced to the tech industry while living in Mexico in 2018.
 It was a learn-fast-high-pressured rollercoaster but I found that I excelled in it.
 I learnt a lot in a short time but the two most important things I learnt was I) I love trouble shooting and 2) I'm fascinated about tech.

-  #### Recent months

-  For the last 6 months I have been working as a general all purpose IT troubleshooter for a number of clients in and around clients.
-Notably Ive been managing the social media connection for Emu bikes, and electric bike company based in London.

-  - I achieved A during my work at B (job, or otherwise)

-  - I contributed to the growth of X while doing Y (job, or otherwise)

-  - I built this, made this, broke this, fixed this, etc.

-  - A link to some on-line evidence (blogs, videos, articles, etc.)

   </p>
   </details>
   <br>